symfony/symfony-docs/components/property_info.rst

     This extractor depends on the `symfony/serializer`_ library.

+Using :ref:`groups metadata <serializer-using-serialization-groups-annotations>` from the :doc:`Serializer component </components/serializer>`,
+the :class:`Symfony\\Component\\PropertyInfo\\Extractor\\SerializerExtractor`
-Using groups metadata from the :doc:`Serializer component </components/serializer>`, the :class:`Symfony\\Component\\PropertyInfo\\Extractor\\SerializerExtractor` provides list information.
-This extractor is not registered automatically with the ``property_info`` service.
+provides list information.
+This extractor is *not* registered automatically with the ``property_info`` service in the Symfony Framework.

 .. code-block:: php